Resident234/php.net/pages/www.php.net_ref.xml.php.md

  * class xmlToArrayParser
  *
   Notes:
-  1. &apos;attrib&apos; and &apos;cdata&apos; are keys added to the array when the element contains both attributes and content.
+  1. 'attrib' and 'cdata' are keys added to the array when the element contains both attributes and content.
-  2. Ignores content that is not in between it&apos;s own set of tags.
+  2. Ignores content that is not in between it's own set of tags.
-  3. Don&apos;t know if it recognizes processing instructions nor do I know about processing instructions.
+  3. Don't know if it recognizes processing instructions nor do I know about processing instructions.
      &lt;\?some_pi some_attr="some_value"?>
 ```
   This is the same as a document declaration.